irods/irods_docs/docs/system_overview/genquery.md

 GenQuery2 does not automatically insert the DISTINCT keyword into the generated SQL.
 Users have full control over the placement of the DISTINCT keyword.

 !!!
 Important
-    The initial GenQuery2 implementation for iRODS 4.3.4 and earlier removed duplicate entries from the resultset.
+    The initial GenQuery2 implementation for iRODS 4.3.4 and earlier removed duplicate entries from the result set.
 This made it difficult for users to count records.
 Granting control over the DISTINCT keyword gives users more control and makes the behavior of the system more deterministic.

-The following example produces a resultset containing all replicas in the catalog.
+The following example produces a result set containing all replicas in the catalog.

 ```sh
 iquery "select COLL_NAME, DATA_NAME"